qaisjp/comm2-report/chapters/4-impl/2000-angular/0500-angular.md

 ```
 : Declaration of our ProfileComponent, used to display user profiles. {#lst:ProfileComponent-decl}

-All components we declare only the change the following attributes, an example of which is shown in [@lst:ProfileComponent-decl].
+All components we declare only change the following attributes, an example of which is shown in [@lst:ProfileComponent-decl].

 - `templateUrl` is the path to a file containing an Angular template.
 - `styleUrls` is an array of paths pointing to stylesheets that can be used to style this component.